 Field sampling and microscopy

-We collected snow algae from mountains near Vancouver, British Columbia, Canada throughout the summer of 2018.
-To capture the extent of snow algae diversity in our local mountains we collected as many samples as possible from different elevations, dates, mountains, and micro-habitats within the snow (S2).
+We collected snow algae from the Coastal Mountain Range near Vancouver, British Columbia, Canada throughout the summer of 2018.
+To capture the extent of snow algae diversity in our local mountains we collected samples from different elevations, dates, mountains, and micro-habitats within the snow (S2).
 In total we collected 310 colored snow samples from 13 different mountains on 33 different dates from elevations between 880 m and 2150 m above sea level.
 In early season we sampled at lower elevations, moving uphill as the snow algae bloom progressed upwards in elevation.

 We scooped samples from visibly colored snow into 50 mL centrifuge tubes using sterile technique.
 To prevent melting en route to the lab we stored tubes in a bag of snow.
 Back in the lab, we melted each sample at room temperature on the bench and removed a 1 mL aliquot for light microscopy.
 Immediately after, samples were stored at -20 °C for up to eight months until DNA extraction.

 We used light microscopy to characterize the cell morphologies in each sample.
 We prepared a slide of cells fixed in 2% gluteraldehyde, and at 400x magnification starting from the center of the slide counted up to 100 cells.
-We classified each cell as either Sanguina nivaloides???, Chloromonas cf. nivalis???,??, Chloromonas cf. brevispina???,??, Chloromonas krienitzii???
+We classified each cell morphology as either Sanguina nivaloides???, Chloromonas cf. nivalis???,??, Chloromonas cf. brevispina???,??, Chloromonas krienitzii???
 Chlainomonas rubra???, or “Other” based on similarity to published photographs.

 DNA extraction and amplicon library preparation